inishantd/Shark_Tank_India_Data_Analysis_Statistical_Modeling/README.md

 ## Limitations

-- Only 2 seasons / 321 pitches — several subgroup tests have small sample
+- Only 2 seasons / 321 pitches, several subgroup tests have small sample
   sizes once split.
 - Financial fields (revenue, margins) are missing for most pitches.
-- This is edited television, not a controlled data-collection process — correlations here should not be read as causal.
+- This is edited television, not a controlled data-collection process, correlations here should not be read as causal.

 ## Tech stack